 Winter Wellbeing – stay warm this winter

-Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe this winter.
+Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe as temperatures fall across the borough.

-Staying warm can help to prevent you from becoming ill, especially if you are already vulnerable due to your age, poor health or disability.
+This week, we are reminding people of the importance of staying warm this winter.
+Staying warm can help prevent you from becoming ill, especially if you are already vulnerable due to your age, poor health or disability.

-That’s why it’s important to ensure you keep up to date with the weather and the forecasted temperatures this winter, as well as keep your home at the correct temperature and wear enough clothes to stay warm.
+That is why it is important to ensure you keep up to date with the weather and the forecast temperatures, as well as keep your home at the correct temperature and wear enough clothes to stay warm.

-If you have reduced mobility, are aged 65 or over, or have a health condition such as heart or lung disease, the advice from Public Health England is that you should heat your home to at least 18C.
-It's a good idea to keep your living room at 21C and your bedroom at 18C temperature all night if you can.
+If you have reduced mobility, are aged 65 or over, or have a health condition, such as heart or lung disease, the advice from Public Health England is that you should heat your home to at least 18C.
+It is a good idea to keep your living room at 21C and your bedroom at 18C temperature all night, if you can.

-If you’re not sure how your heating controls work, ask a friend or neighbour for help.
-To keep warm while you’re in bed, you can also use a hot water bottle or electric blanket – but not both at the same time.
+If you are not sure how your heating controls work, ask a friend, family member or neighbour for help.
+To keep warm while you are in bed, you can also use a hot water bottle or electric blanket – but not both at the same time.

 - Fitting cavity wall insulation can cut around £135 off your heating bill each year and loft insulation can save you up to £175 per year;

 - Get draught excluders for external doors, windows and letterboxes.
-It’s also worth tackling gaps between skirting boards and floorboards;
+It is also worth tackling gaps between skirting boards and floorboards;

 - Double-glazing keeps the heat in and also reduces noise and condensation; and